Gumnos/openbsd-writing/README.md

 I've decided to begin writing this guide for the following reasons.

-* If I had dared try OpenBSD sooner, I might have wasted so many years looking for a GNU/Linux distribution that felt *right*.
+* If I had dared try OpenBSD sooner, I might not have wasted so many years looking for a GNU/Linux distribution that felt *right*.
 * I am not aware of any guides to OpenBSD geared toward writers and authors.
 * I am not aware of any guides to OpenBSD geared toward desktop users in general.
 * I had to learn everything I know by reading documentation written by and for developers and system administrators, and I want to make OpenBSD more accessible to writers who were more sensible than I and didn't choose software development as a day job.